network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

     - If the standard deviation of the past MAD responsiveness values is less than SDT of the `current_responsiveness`, declare responsiveness saturation and report `current_responsiveness` as the final test result.

-In {{goals}}, it is mentioned that one of the goals is that the test finishes within 20 seconds.
+In {{goals}}, it is mentioned that implementations may chose to implement a time-limit on the duration of the test.
 It is left to the implementation what to do when stability is not reached within that time-frame.
 For example, an implementation might gather a provisional responsiveness measurement or let the test run for longer.